a close up of a computer screen with a triangle pattern

 1. Costa Rica

 Costa Rica is renowned for its political stability and emphasis on education, which have helped it build a highly skilled workforce.
-The country’s solid tech ecosystem supports a variety of specialized services, including tech support and assistance in administrative duties.
+The country's solid tech ecosystem supports a range of specialized services, including tech support and assistance in administrative duties.

 2. Mexico